elemaudio/docs/docs/guides/Understanding_Keys.md

 we will update our `voices` object appropriately, and invoke `core.render` again with the result of calling `synth` with our updated voices.

-For brevity, I'm omitting the actual implementation of `updateVoices`, but we can imagine here that such an implementation would look at the incoming event, `e`, and if it's a `noteOn` event, we'd update one of the voices in our array to set its `gate: 1.0` and its `frequency: e.noteFrequency`.
+For brevity, we're omitting the actual implementation of `updateVoices`, but we can imagine here that such an implementation would look at the incoming event, `e`, and if it's a `noteOn` event, we'd update one of the voices in our array to set its `gate: 1.0` and its `frequency: e.noteFrequency`.
 Perhaps in such a case, our resulting voices array would look like this: